What Shopify Sales Apps are worth downloading?

 Oberlo Chrome Extension

 Oberlo is a Shopify app worth downloading that is specifically designed for “dropshipping” stores, where stores buy from third-party suppliers.
 These suppliers then ship the products directly to customers, and the store owners avoid handling the products themselves.
 (Not to be confused with a Shopify Amazon affiliate, “who makes sales commission from Amazon products.”)

 With Oberlo, store owners can connect with third-party retailers, create the product descriptions and prices, post the products to their site, and save time doing so.
 Before using Oberlo, Shopify users have to change their settings to avoid automatic order fulfillment, as the order must be fulfilled by the supplier.

 Oberlo has over 2000 reviews on Shopify’s app store, and the overwhelming majority are five stars.
 However, the most recent onslaught of reviews are negative — many of which cite Oberlo’s affiliation with AliExpress as a problem.
 However, dropshipping stores can avoid the long shipping, changing prices, and unreliable stock data associated with AliExpress by selecting retailers from “Oberlo Verified Suppliers.”

 There are different levels for Oberlo users.
 The Starter pack is free and allows a setup of 500 products and 50 orders per month.
 The Basic pack costs $29.99 per month for 10,00 products and 500 orders per month.
 The $79.90 Pro pack allows unlimited monthly orders and a setup for 30,000 products.

-In terms of marketing, Oberlo makes it extremely easy to sell products from third-party suppliers.
+In terms of marketing, Oberlo makes the sales process extremely easy for third-party suppliers.
 You can directly import products into your site and avoid the bulk of manual inventory work.

 Furthermore, you can easily customize your captions to include SEO keywords and update the photos for better, more reliable shots.
 Take full advantage of these customizable features to distance yourself from the competition!
 In her book #GirlBoss, Nasty Gal Founder Sophia Amoruso explains that these photos were key to her online success.